capstoneproject-team3/capstone-project/README.md

 ## Features

-- Users can add, edit, and delete income and expense transactions.
+user can add and view expense
-- Users can import transactions from CSV files.
-- Users can categorize transactions with smart categories and icons.
-- Users can set budgets and track spending per category.
-- Users can view interactive charts of spending trends over time.
-- Users can receive reminders for recurring bills.
-- Users can set financial goals and track progress.
-- Users can generate detailed monthly, quarterly, and yearly reports.
+user can edit and delete expense user can categorize each expense user can set budget and track spending per category user can set overall financial goal and track progress user can receive reminders for recurring bills users can generate detailed monthly, quarterly, and yearly reports user can change app’s theme to dark mode

 ---